blast-project/CoreBundle/Resources/doc/readme/README-Usages.md

             manage:
                 collections: []                   # Array of collections that need to be managed, in relation with the embeded objects (e.g. House::$doors -> [doors])
                 manyToMany: []                    # Array of many-to-many relations that need to be managed, to perform correct updates both on the ownerSide and on the inverseSide
-                                                  # ↘ An other way to do the same things automagically is to use the trait Blast\CoreBundle\Admin\Traits\HandlesRelationsAdmin within your
+                                                  # ↘ An other way to do the same things automagically is to use the trait Blast\Bundle\CoreBundle\Admin\Traits\HandlesRelationsAdmin within your
-                                                  # Sonata Admin form instead of the Blast\CoreBundle\Admin\Traits\Base
+                                                  # Sonata Admin form instead of the Blast\Bundle\CoreBundle\Admin\Traits\Base
             Sonata\AdminBundle\Form\FormMapper:   # The class of objects that needs to be configured (here the edit/create form)
                 title: this is the form view title
                 titleTemplate: 'myBundle:Dir:myEditTemplate.html.twig'